danny-dang/datascience-cheatsheet/Data Science Cheatsheet/Machine Learning.md

 > The KNN algorithm assumes that similar things exist in close proximity.
 In other words, similar things are near to each other.

-KNN uses the current data points to predict the class of a new data points based on $k$ - the number of the nearest existing data points (neighbors)
+KNN uses the current data points to predict the class of a new data points based on $k$ - the number of the nearest existing data points (neighbors).

+KNN uses the current existing data points to predict rather than using a model.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTA3NzYzNTU4OCwtMTIzMDA5MzQ1MiwtND
+eyJoaXN0b3J5IjpbLTIwMTUwMTg3OCwtMTIzMDA5MzQ1MiwtND
 I2ODYxMTY2LDEwNjMwODc3ODYsMTIzMTMzNzc3NCwxNzU4MjU3
 MTYsMTU1NTkzNTA3MSwtMzc0MzQzMjU3LC0xNzYyODEwNjI0LC
 0zNjU3NzQxODgsMTM5NDAyMzc3OCwxNjY4MjczNTg2LDE4ODI1